slamora/brackets-wiki/How-to-Report-an-Issue.md

   </tr>
 </table>

-<p>Thanks a ton for your support and contributions to Brackets!</p>
+Thanks a ton for your support and contributions to Brackets!